thwishabansal/SignLanguageDetection/README.md

 Developing effective tools for sign language recognition remains challenging.
 This study aims to detect five distinct alphabets within sign language to improve recognition for individuals with hearing impairments.

 # Methodology
+## Setup:
-Setup: Initial coding phase in Google Colab, transitioned to Jupyter Notebook for better data management.
-Images captured using a standard iPhone camera.
+Initial coding phase in Google Colab, transitioned to Jupyter Notebook for better data management.
+Images were captured using a standard iPhone camera.

+## Dataset:
-Dataset: Images of vowels captured from 20 angles against a clean white background.
-Data augmentation techniques applied to expand the dataset size.
-Dataset divided into training (80%) and testing (20%) sets.
+Images of vowels captured from 20 angles against a clean white background.
+Data augmentation techniques are applied to expand the dataset size.
+Dataset is divided into training (80%) and testing (20%) sets.

+## CNN Architecture:
-CNN Architecture: Tested architectures include VGG-16, GoogleNet, ResNet, NIN, and a simple CNN model.
+Tested architectures include VGG-16, GoogleNet, ResNet, NIN, and a simple CNN model.
 GoogleNet and the simple CNN showed better efficiency and compatibility.

-## Challenges**
+## Challenges
 Unequal class distribution.
-Grayscale images compatibility.
+Grayscale image compatibility.
 Long training times for extensive architectures like ResNet and NIN.
 Results and Discussion
-Simple CNN model achieved an accuracy of 85%.
+The simple CNN model achieved an accuracy of 85%.
 GoogleNet showed an accuracy of 90.38% with a training time of 4.28 minutes.
 ResNet achieved 84% accuracy with a training time of 10.72 minutes.
 VGG-16 exhibited an accuracy of 25% with a training time of 120 minutes.